pete23/parasite/README.md

 WARNING!
 This was 100pc vibe coded with Claude Code.
 It "works" on my machine, keyboard layout, and has successfully allowed me to create a little sample pack from a bunch of whisper'd wavs.
 YMMV and if it eats your dog whilst bootstrapping AGI on your toaster...
 Caveat clonor, please reread sections 5 and 6 of the license:-)

+An extremely hacky process.sh for turning upstreams into VTT files and naming them using llm is provided as inspiration only.

 ## Features

 - Search for text within VTT files using incremental search